tvlgiao/bc-addons-docs/docs/mutiple-category-dependent-dropdowns.md

 - Replace `YOURDOMAIN` by your domain name.
 For example: `mydomain.com`.
 - Update `body > .body` in `renderToSelector: 'body > .body'` by the container HTML element selector to render the form.
 - `usePrepend` = `true`: specify the form will be rendered on the top inside of the container HTML element.
+- `rootCategoryId` = `0`: specify the root category to load its subcategories into the first dropdown.
 - `maxDepth`: specify the number of dropdowns or categories to display.
 - Customize words or languages in `lang` variable.